shakilahmed0369/Blade-Localizer-Vs-Code-Extension/README.md

 ## Features

-* Wrap static strings with Laravel localization syntax on click.
+* Wrap static strings with Laravel localization syntax one click.
 * Auto detect static strings from file.
 * Auto ignore strings that have special characters.
 * Blazing Fast.